-Stan Swamy: Degenerated By Jail, UAPA, But Ignored By Courts
+Father Stan Swamy: Degenerated By Jail & UAPA, But Ignored By Courts

-On 21 May, 84-year-old priest Stan Swamy joined the hearing for his bail plea before the Bombay High Court through video conferencing.
-He joined the virtual hearing from the Taloja Central Prison, surrounded by a couple of prison officers.
-He looked extremely frail, finding it difficult to hear and respond to questions posed to him by the court.
+On 21 May, 84-year-old priest Stan Swamy joined the virtual hearing for his bail plea before the Bombay High Court through video conferencing.
+Surrounded by a couple of prison officers at the Taloja Central Prison, he looked extremely frail, finding it difficult to hear and respond to questions posed to him by the court.

 However, even in that condition, Swamy informed the court that he would rather choose to die in jail than go to JJ Hospital for treatment.
 He expressed strong mistrust in the treatment given to him at the government hospital, and wanted to be released on interim bail.